a-tharva/fort/README.md

 - The Erase functionality is currently not provided as it creates some issues, will add that in future.<br>
 - Next version will store everything in sqlite database instead of storing user details in json file.<br>
 - Copy Key option will be added to store key seperate as user want.
+- Password / username / website name rename feature will be added in next version
 <!-- - More functions like displaying * while typing password will be added after I finish some other projects.<br> -->

 ## Contributing